cabrinha/cabrinha.github.io/about.md

 #### Yeah, about all this...

-These days, everyone has a blog.
+Well, these days, everyone has a blog.
 So, why not me?
 I'd like this blog to serve as an archive of my thoughts as well as a place to document my progress in work and life.
 Ever since I was introduced to social media, I've asked myself the question: How much is too much?
 This blog will mainly serve as a reference for myself.
 I'd like to use it as a filing cabinet of tips and tricks, meditations and reflections.

 I set this blog up with the help of: